dtoxvanilla1991/stormguard/README.md

 ```
 npx cap add android && npx cap add ios
 ```

+## APIs

+Rename `environment` file to `.env` , and set the API key for the OpenWeatherMap API (you will need to register and sub).

+/data/2.5/weather - To fetch the current weather

+/data/3.0/onecall - To fetch the daily forecast

+## Implemented Features

+* City Input
+* Current Weather
+* Weather Forecast
+* Geolocation handling
+* Data Storage
+* A11y features (semantic HTML structure, ARIA attributes, ATL tags etc.)
+* Offline First

+## Ideas for Future Features

+* Add Storybook for better component development;
+* CI/CD using Github Actions;
+* Add unit tests using Jest, including edge cases;
+* Add e2e tests using Cypress and Argos Screenshots;
+* Add more graceful and "smart" error handling, providing the user with more information about the error and the development team with more information about the error;
+* Protect API keys with proxy endpoints, implemented between the OpenWeatherMap API and the app;
+* Using dependency injection for better code scalability & testability;
+* Logging & monitoring using FullStory;
+* Crash/Error reports using Sentry;

 Check out [official Capacitor documentation](https://capacitorjs.com) for more examples and usage examples.